Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, II: Applications: Introduction and results

-\begin{thm} Let $G\subset \Diff_+^\omega(\T)$ be a finitely generated subgroup. \begin{enumerate}[\rm (1)] \item If $\NE(G)\neq\varnothing$, then $G$ is locally discrete. \item If $G$ is locally discrete and is \begin{itemize} \item neither one-ended, non-finitely presentable, \item nor one-ended, with unbounded torsion, \end{itemize} then $G$ must be of the following type: \begin{itemize} \item either virtually free and $\NE(G)\neq\varnothing$, \item or $C^\omega$ conjugate to a finite central extension of a cocompact Fuchsian group, and $\NE(G)=\varnothing$. \end{itemize} \end{enumerate} \end{thm}
+\begin{thm} Let $G\subset \Diff_+^\omega(\T)$ be a finitely generated subgroup. \begin{enumerate}[\rm (1)] \item If $\NE(G)\neq\varnothing$, then $G$ is locally discrete. \item If $G$ is locally discrete and is \begin{itemize} \item neither one-ended, non-finitely presentable, nor \item one-ended, with unbounded torsion, \end{itemize} then $G$ must be of the following type: \begin{itemize} \item either virtually free and $\NE(G)\neq\varnothing$, or \item $C^\omega$ conjugate to a finite central extension of a cocompact Fuchsian group, and $\NE(G)=\varnothing$. \end{itemize} \end{enumerate} \end{thm}

 \begin{conj}[``Missing Piece'' Conjecture from Alvarez \textit{et al.} \cite{football}] The dichotomy in Theorem \ref{t-state-of-the-art} holds for every locally discrete, finitely generated subgroup $G\subset \Diff_+^\omega(\T)$. \end{conj} This suggests that locally discrete subgroups of $\Diff_+^\omega(\T)$ should be quite elementary, and that subgroups of $\Diff_+^\omega(\T)$ of more complicated type should be non-locally discrete.
-For instance, $\PSL(2,\R)\subset \Diff_+^\omega(\T)$ contains some closed hyperbolic 3-manifold groups as non-locally discrete subgroups (see Bonatti, Kim, Koberda and Triestino \cite{BKKT}).
+For instance, $\PSL(2,\R)\subset \Diff_+^\omega(\T)$ contains some closed hyperbolic 3-manifold groups as non-locally discrete subgroups (this is well-known to experts and one early reference is in the book of Maclachlan and Reid \cite[Section 13.7]{MR2003book}; see also the discussion in Bonatti, Kim, Koberda and Triestino \cite{BKKT}).

 Natural examples of locally discrete groups are the fundamental groups of hyperbolic surfaces of finite type (they are discrete in $\PSL(2,\R)\subset\Diff^\omega_+(\T)$) and their finite central extensions.
 For a certain time, this was the only known class of such examples, thus motivating Ghys to ask whether any locally discrete subgroup of $\Diff^\omega_+(\T)$ acting minimally on the circle comes from a surface group (personal communication).
 We will see in this work (Section \ref{s:exotic}) that ping-pong partitions give a simple combinatorial way to construct a rich collection of exotic examples of locally discrete subgroups $G\subset \Diff_+^\omega(\T)$, giving negative answer to the question of Ghys.
 The main technical ingredients are Theorem \ref{t:realization theorem} (realization in $\Diff_+^\omega(\T)$), and Theorem \ref{t.minimal_actions} for realizing \emph{minimal} free group actions.